Jack-Eatock/Jack-Eatock/README.md

+Not very active on github, more so on Bitbucket, Gitlab and Azure

 Second year student, studying computer science at Plymouth University.
 I am very intersted in:
 - 3D game development           ( Confident in my skills )